robertonscjr/k8s-101/README.md

 This repository aims to facilitate the deployment of a Kubernetes cluster that has more than one node.

-For this repository to work, you need **ssh access** to the nodes and some allowed ports for access through [**kubectl**](https://kubernetes.io/pt/docs/reference/kubectl/cheatsheet/).
+For this repository to work, you need **ssh access** to the nodes and some allowed ports for access the **Control Plane Node** through [**kubectl**](https://kubernetes.io/pt/docs/reference/kubectl/cheatsheet/).

 ---

 ## Node Requirements

-An Node in Kubernetes is literally the machine (bare metal or virtual machine) on which the K8s components will be installed.
+A Node in Kubernetes is literally the machine (bare metal or virtual machine) on which the K8s components will be installed.

 To know more about the Node concept, [click here](https://kubernetes.io/docs/concepts/architecture/nodes/).